awsdocs/aws-powershell-user-guide/doc_source/pstools-using.md

 ## Returned Objects for the PowerShell Tools<a name="returned-objects-for-the-powershell-tools"></a>

-To make Tools for PowerShell more useful in a native PowerShell environment, the object returned by a Tools for PowerShell cmdlet is a \.NET object, not the JSON text object that is typically returned from the corresponding API in the AWS SDK\.
+To make AWS Tools for PowerShell more useful in a native PowerShell environment, the object returned by a AWS Tools for PowerShell cmdlet is a \.NET object, not the JSON text object that is typically returned from the corresponding API in the AWS SDK\.
 For example, `Get-S3Bucket` emits a `Buckets` collection, not an Amazon S3 JSON response object\.
 The `Buckets` collection can be placed in the PowerShell pipeline and interacted with in appropriate ways\.
 Similarly, `Get-EC2Instance` emits a `Reservation` \.NET object collection, not a `DescribeEC2Instances` JSON result object\.
-This behavior is by design and enables the Tools for PowerShell experience to be more consistent with idiomatic PowerShell\.
+This behavior is by design and enables the AWS Tools for PowerShell experience to be more consistent with idiomatic PowerShell\.

 The actual service responses are available for you if you need them\.
 They are stored as `note` properties on the returned objects\.
 For API actions that support paging by using `NextToken` fields, these are also attached as `note` properties\.